analogdevicesinc/ai8x-training/README.md

 using the network primitives from `ai84.py`.

-## Weight Storage

-The file `ai84net.xlsx` contains an example for a single-channel CHW input (this example also supports or up to four channels in HWC).

-*NOTE*: Multiple CHW channels must be loaded into separate memory instances.
-When using a large number of channels, this can cause 'holes' in the processor map, which in turn can cause subsequent layers' kernels to require padding.

-The AI84 Network Loader prints a kernel map that shows the kernel arrangement based on the provided network description.
-It will also flag cases where kernel or bias memories are exceeded.

 ## Adding New Data and Networks

 The following steps are needed to add new data formats and networks: